wpumacay/loco/README.md

-**Status**: Heavy development (you might run into crashes as the library is being developed, sorry in advance).
-For
+**Status**: Heavy development (you might run into crashes as the library is being developed, sorry in advance)
-            further info on the current status, check [STATUS.md](./STATUS.md)

 # Loco: A locomotion framework for RL research